 Retirement Planning Workshop

-Cole Bruner of Buska Retirement Solutions explores the latest strategies to create and protect a secure retirement.

-This is an educational program only, no cost or obligation, and nothing will be sold.
-Enjoy a complimentary dinner served immediately following the presentation.
-Couples are encouraged to attend.
+Doug Wendt of Buska Retirement Solutions explains how Medicare works and what to expect with each of the plan options.
+This is an educational event only; no cost or obligation, and nothing will be sold.
+Refreshments provided.
+10 am-Noon.
 Registration required - BuskaEvents.com.
-6:15-9 pm.
-715-355-4445

 Info